The Three Degrees

-Each of which imparts specific teachings, rituals, and symbols.
+Freemasonry is organized into a structure of degrees, each of which imparts specific teachings, rituals, and symbols.
 The three primary degrees in Freemasonry are often referred to as the “Blue Lodge” degrees or “Craft Lodge” degrees.
 These degrees form the foundational structure of Freemasonry and are commonly found in lodges around the world.
+Here’s an overview of the three degrees:

 Entered Apprentice Degree (1st Degree)